Common Breast Lumps

 Two of the most common causes of noncancer (benign) single breast lumps are cysts

 and fibroadenomas.
-There are also several other conditions that can present themselves
+There are also several other conditions that can look like lumps,

 What is a cyst?

-A cyst is a fluid-filled sac that develops in the breast tissue and is most common
+A cyst is a fluid-filled sac.
+A cyst can develop in the breast tissue and is most

-in women nearing menopause.
-Cysts often enlarge and become sore and painful just before
+common in people nearing menopause.
+Cysts often enlarge and become sore just before

 Cysts can feel either soft or hard.
 When close to the surface of the breast, cysts

-can feel like a large blister—smooth on the outside, but fluid-filled on the inside.
+can feel like a large blister.
+They are smooth on the outside, but fluid-filled on

-But when a cyst is deep within the breast tissue, it will feel like a hard lump because
+the inside.
+But when a cyst is deep within the breast tissue, it will feel like a

 How are cysts diagnosed and treated?